 Image: No Muslim Ban Rally in Washington, DC on February 4th, 2017 (Photograph by Ted Eytan)

 It is no coincidence that this announcement comes a few days after the third anniversary of the first refugee and Muslim ban and it's deep impact on Syrians, as well as January 29th's one-year anniversary of the "Migrant Protection Protocols" (MPP) policy that closes our doors to asylum seekers and wrongfully forces them to wait in dangerous conditions in Mexico.
-The administration continues to repeatedly attack refugees, asylum seekers, and our Muslim neighbors, prolonging family separation, undermining our moral and legal obligations to the most vulnerable, and discriminating against people based of their faith or nationality.
+The administration continues to repeatedly attack refugees, asylum seekers, and our Muslim neighbors, prolonging family separation, undermining our moral and legal obligations to the most vulnerable, and discriminating against people based on their faith or nationality.

-The NO BAN Act is legislation that would terminate the administration’s refugee, Muslim, and asylum bans and ensure that no one is banned from our country based on religious or nationality-based discrimination.
-In addition, Senator Blumenthal plans to introduce an important resolution recognizing the anniversaries of the refugee and Muslim ban and calling for the enactment of the NO BAN Act.
+The NO BAN Act is legislation that would terminate the administration's refugee, Muslim, and asylum bans and ensure that no one is banned from our country based on religious or nationality-based discrimination.
 Join us in calling on all Members of Congress to cosponsor and pass the NO BAN Act (S.1123 / H.R.2214) - and to do everything in their power to oppose and stop the new expansion of the Muslim Ban.